TIAA Bank Field

 Starting off in 1995 with a record of 4-12, the team earned their first winning record the next season and kept improving each year until 1999 where they posted a record of 14-2.
 Along the way, Jacksonville managed to win their division twice (1998 & 1999), make the playoffs four times, and advance to the AFC title game twice.
 All of this success came under the regime of no-nonsense coach Tom Coughlin.
 Following a period of regression after the 1999 season, Coughlin was eventually replaced by Jack Del Rio.

 Del Rio coached the team from 2003 to 2011, making the playoffs twice in that time frame.
-His last playoff game, a 31-20 loss to the New England Patriots in 2007, marks the last time the Jaguars saw postseason action.
 Though popular with his players, Del Rio was let go following the 2011 season.
 Replacing him would be Gus Bradley.
 A team in the middle of a crisis, Jacksonville’s woes were too much for Bradley.
 He could never get his team to perform well enough to earn more than five wins in a season.

 Though still a young franchise, the Jaguars have had a number of great players on their teams over the years.
 Some of the most loved players in Jaguars history include Fred Taylor, Maurice Jones-Drew, Jimmy Smith, Tony Boselli, Mark Brunell, and David Garrard.
 Click here for additional information about the Jacksonville Jaguars.

 If you own a Jacksonville Jaguars suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.

 This is a great opportunity to offset much of your suite expense which you incur each year.
 You have thousands of dollars just sitting there – no Jacksonville Jaguars game should go unused.